Table of contents

 That’s it!
 That’s the entire API:

-ebisu.predictRecall(model, tnow) -> numberpredicts the current recall probability given a model and the time elapsed since the last review or quiz, and
+ebisu.predictRecall(prior: Model, tnow: number, exact = false): numberreturns the recall log-probability given a model and the time elapsed since the last review or quiz.
+If

 test.json, which came from the Ebisu Python reference implementation.

 We use ESbuild to create CommonJS (for Node

 npm run build will generate all three.

 The version of this repo matches the Python reference’s version up to minor rev (i.e., Python Ebisu 1.0.x will match Ebisu.js 1.0.y).
 See the Python Ebisu changelog.

 updateRecall so that it always rebalances.

 I use gamma.js, one of substack’s very lightweight and very useful modules.